jonnor/ESC-CNN-microcontroller/report/report.md

 ### Efficient CNNs for Image Classification

-The development of more efficient Convolutional Neural Networks for image classification have received a lot of attention over the last few years.
+The development of more efficient Convolutional Neural Networks for image classification has received a lot of attention over the last few years.
 This is especially motivated by the ability to run models that give close to state-of-the-art performance on mobile phones and tablets.
 Since spectrograms are 2D inputs that are similar to images, it is possible that some of these